LiveLike/livelike-docs/docs/Android SDK/android-basic-integration.md

 ## Handling application going to background

-When your application goes to background the <<android-sdk>> is still listening for new widgets to make sure the user doesn't lose any of the action when coming back.
+When your application goes to background the {user["android-sdk"]} is still listening for new widgets to make sure the user doesn't lose any of the action when coming back.

 If you want to disable this feature and assure the application remains dormant when backgrounded, you will need to Pause and Resume the Content Session.